 Guidance for Summer Sessions appointments in L&S

-Document outlines common appointment guidelines for instructional appointments in the College of Letters & Science during Summer Term.
+This document outlines common appointment guidelines for instructional appointments in the College of Letters & Science during Summer Term.

-Appointment level needed for 1/9 in salary:
+Common appointment levels needed for 1/9 in salary:

 - Four-week session: 100%

 - Eight-week session: 50.0%

 Appointments for Teaching Assistants are based on the approximate number of hours needed for the appointment.
 Each TA will receive a workload; this document outlines the duties associated with a specific TA appointment.